Online AutoML: An adaptive AutoML framework for online learning

-In case of a drift signal, OAML is triggered to start a new AutoML pipeline search with the batch of the latest $n_s$ samples, where $n_s$ is the sliding window size.
+In case of a drift signal, OAML is triggered to start a new AutoML pipeline search, possibly in parallel, with the batch of the latest $n_s$ samples, where $n_s$ is the sliding window size.
 This sliding window allows the search algorithm to have a restricted memory and discard outdated samples.
+This trigger, as shown in Figure~\ref{fig:oaml} at the \textit{Drift} branch, restarts AutoML \textit{Search} and updates the online pipeline, $A_O$. \textit{Pipeline update} phase in Online Learning corresponds to the new AutoML run at the left side of the figure.
 In order to diminish the effect of drift detector errors on the system performance, regular checkups are scheduled.
 If the pipeline is not changed over $Max_{train}$ iterations, the system gives an automatic trigger to start another OAML search.

 The OAML framework allows different adaption strategies to update the old model after concept drift has occured.
 Next, we describe three methods: Basic, Ensemble, and Model Store.